Safe, Warm and Secure

 Introduction

-Safe, Warm and Secure is a discretionary form of assistance up to a maximum of £15,000 (subject to available funding) to provide essential property repairs to bring property up to the decent homes standard removing category 1 hazards in line with the Housing Health and Safety Rating System (HHSRS).
+Safe, Warm and Secure is a discretionary form of assistance (extra help) up to a maximum of £15,000 (subject to available funding).
+This is money to provide essential property repairs to bring property up to the decent homes standard removing category 1 hazards in line with the Housing Health and Safety Rating System (HHSRS).
 This falls in line with the Local Authority statutory duty in our Housing Assistance policy.

 Criteria to access this grant